 Chairman of the Board of Directors.
 Born in Indianapolis, and currently lives in Centennial, Colorado with his wife Sarah.
 They have two children, Samuel currently in studies in the University of Illinois at Champaign, and Leila at home.
 Holds Ph.D. in bioengineering, and until recently served as Vice President of engineering for Ondine Research Labs in Seattle, Washington.
 Owns independent medical product consulting practice.

 After graduating from Indiana Business College as an Executive Secretary in 1972, she has worked for National Homes Inc in Lafayette, Indiana, L.T.
 Rich Products in Lebanon, Indiana and Nature’s Pharm with retail stores in Greenwood, Indianapolis and Lafayette, Indiana.
 She has volunteered with the American Red Cross, and worked in disaster areas in Indianapolis and Marion, Indiana and Kauai, Hawaii.
-She is a member of the Lebanon Church of Christ where her husband Doug serves as a church elder.

 Richard (Dick) Stephens

 Co-founder and member of the Board of Directors of the Malawi Project.
 Retired owner of CORPrint, an Indianapolis, Indiana print and marketing firm.
 For over 20 years Stephens served as the editor of Vidette Publications, a religious publishing firm with literature distribution in over 100 countries.
 He has authored 22 books and booklets, including four about Malawi.
 His articles have appeared in 30 magazines in 6 countries.
 Dick has helped direct mission trips to Africa since 1995, and along with his wife Suzi has been working in African missions since the late 1980’s, and in Malawi since 1993.

 Diana (Suzi) Stephens